 Chop up the chocolate and place it in a large mixing bowl.

-Pour the cream mixture over the chocolate in the bowl and using a wooden spoon blend until the mixture is smooth and thickening.
+Pour the cream mixture over the chocolate in the bowl and using a wooden spoon blend until the mixture is smooth and thickened.
 Pour the truffle mixture into a bowl or small baking sheet lined with parchment paper.

 Set the truffles on a tray and dust, using a fine sieve, with the remaining Matcha powder.